bbauska/UC-Davis-JS-Basics/readme.md

 ![](./3-6-images/media/image666.png){width="4.0in"
 height="2.4427351268591426in"}

-This part we will add the JavaScript and I\'m picking up exactly where I left off after part one.
+This part we will add the JavaScript and I&apos;m picking up exactly where I left off after part one.
 In part one, you created the HTML and the CSS, and you should have a page that looks like this.
-If you don\'t, please go back and make sure you go through everything to make sure that you get a page that looks like this before you start and you\'ve got all the elements in there correctly, everything spelled right.
-Okay, now we\'ll write the JavaScript we need to make this little application work.
-To start with, let\'s grab the actual destination details form and put that into a variable called details form and then we\'ll have a event listener for when that form is submitted and instead of running an anonymous function we\'re actually going to run a name function called handleFormSubmit and then we\'ll start writing the beginning of that function.
+If you don&apos;t, please go back and make sure you go through everything to make sure that you get a page that looks like this before you start and you&apos;ve got all the elements in there correctly, everything spelled right.
+Okay, now we&apos;ll write the JavaScript we need to make this little application work.
+To start with, let&apos;s grab the actual destination details form and put that into a variable called details form and then we&apos;ll have a event listener for when that form is submitted and instead of running an anonymous function we&apos;re actually going to run a name function called handleFormSubmit and then we&apos;ll start writing the beginning of that function.

-Let\'s get started with this right off the bat.
-Over here, I\'m going to open up my script file and add a variable var destination.
-No. I\'m sorry, that\'s wrong.
-I\'m going to do a details form equals document.querySelector and then I\'m going to go get this pound details, you know this one is destination form details I think.
+Let&apos;s get started with this right off the bat.
+Over here, I&apos;m going to open up my script file and add a variable var destination.
+No. I&apos;m sorry, that&apos;s wrong.
+I&apos;m going to do a details form equals document.querySelector and then I&apos;m going to go get this pound details, you know this one is destination form details I think.
 Just check that really quickly here.
 Get this form here, destination.
-In fact if you want to be absolutely certain you spelled everything right it\'s always a good idea, especially these long names to copy and paste that.
-Note that I\'m using a pound sign here because I\'m using querySelector, you could also use getElementByID but that\'ll get that form and put it in here.
-And that\'s great.
+In fact if you want to be absolutely certain you spelled everything right it&apos;s always a good idea, especially these long names to copy and paste that.
+Note that I&apos;m using a pound sign here because I&apos;m using querySelector, you could also use getElementByID but that&apos;ll get that form and put it in here.
+And that&apos;s great.

-Now we can do an \[inaudible\] for details form.
+Now we can do an &lbrack;inaudible&rbrack; for details form.
-Detailsform.addEventListener and we\'re going to look for submit event.
+Detailsform.addEventListener and we&apos;re going to look for submit event.
-And then instead of just doing function like we\'ve done in the past, I\'m actually going to have a named function here called, what did I call it over here?
+And then instead of just doing function like we&apos;ve done in the past, I&apos;m actually going to have a named function here called, what did I call it over here?
 I called it handleFormSubmit.
-That\'s going to be a function that runs when this form is submitted.
+That&apos;s going to be a function that runs when this form is submitted.
 Now I need to define that function, function handleFormSubmit.
-And this function we\'re going pass in the event object and do event.preventDefault, there we go.
+And this function we&apos;re going pass in the event object and do event.preventDefault, there we go.
-That\'ll prevent the default submission of the form.
-You might wonder why at this point I\'ve opted to create a named function here as opposed to just the inline function.
+That&apos;ll prevent the default submission of the form.
+You might wonder why at this point I&apos;ve opted to create a named function here as opposed to just the inline function.

-And it could be an inline function, there\'s no reason why it couldn\'t but this function is actually going to do quite a number of things.
+And it could be an inline function, there&apos;s no reason why it couldn&apos;t but this function is actually going to do quite a number of things.
-It\'s going to be a longer function.
-I think it makes sense, I think it\'s a little bit easier to read in the long run if this is a separate function, since it\'s going to be a little bit longer.
-And that\'s just my own personal choice and my own style, you could certainly use an anonymous function here and not have a named handleFormSubmit function for this particular project, right?
-That\'s what I like because what we\'re going to do here if we go back and look at this is, this is going to extract out the value from each form field.
-We\'re going to clear out all the form fields.
-When you\'ve filled in the form and submitted it, you need to clear out these form fields so that you\'re ready to make another card and then we\'re going to run a function that creates the new card.
+It&apos;s going to be a longer function.
+I think it makes sense, I think it&apos;s a little bit easier to read in the long run if this is a separate function, since it&apos;s going to be a little bit longer.
+And that&apos;s just my own personal choice and my own style, you could certainly use an anonymous function here and not have a named handleFormSubmit function for this particular project, right?
+That&apos;s what I like because what we&apos;re going to do here if we go back and look at this is, this is going to extract out the value from each form field.
+We&apos;re going to clear out all the form fields.
+When you&apos;ve filled in the form and submitted it, you need to clear out these form fields so that you&apos;re ready to make another card and then we&apos;re going to run a function that creates the new card.

-And then if needed, meaning there\'s not already a card over on the right-hand side of the interface we need to change the header at the top of that destination list and then actually add the card.
-And you can go back to the flowchart from the previous version of this from part one and actually see how that\'s going to all come together in the flowchart there.
-Yeah, we start with event.preventDefault to keep the normal submission of the form from happening but then we\'re going to do all of these things.
+And then if needed, meaning there&apos;s not already a card over on the right-hand side of the interface we need to change the header at the top of that destination list and then actually add the card.
+And you can go back to the flowchart from the previous version of this from part one and actually see how that&apos;s going to all come together in the flowchart there.
+Yeah, we start with event.preventDefault to keep the normal submission of the form from happening but then we&apos;re going to do all of these things.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->